-At June 30, 2012, we had aggregate cash, cash equivalents and restricted cash on hand of \$100.8 million.
-Of such \$100.8 million aggregate cash, cash equivalents and restricted cash, \$38.5 million was held by non-U.S. subsidiaries.
-At June 30, 2012, we had \$125 million available for borrowing under our new North American revolving credit facility, and we had borrowed the full ε 80 million under our European credit facility.
+At September 30, 2012, we had aggregate cash, cash equivalents and restricted cash on hand of \$120.4 million.
+Of such \$120.4 million aggregate cash, cash equivalents and restricted cash, \$50.8 million was held by non-U.S. subsidiaries.
+At September 30, 2012, we had \$125 million available for borrowing under our new North American revolving credit facility and &85 million (\$110 million) under our European credit facility.
 Our new \$400 million term loan provides for an additional \$100 million of term loan borrowings in the future under certain conditions.
-Based upon our expectation for the TiO_2 industry and anticipated demands on cash resources, we expect to have sufficient liquidity to meet our short term obligations (defined as the twelve-month period ending June 30, 2013) and our long-term obligations (defined as the five-year period ending June 30, 2017, our time period for long-term budgeting).
+We could borrow all available amounts under each of our credit facilities without violating our existing debt covenants.
+Based upon our expectation for the TiO2 industry and anticipated demands on cash resources, we expect to have sufficient liquidity to meet our short term obligations (defined as the twelve-month period ending September 30, 2013) and our long-term obligations (defined as the five-year period ending September 30, 2017, our time period for long-term budgeting).
 If actual developments differ from our expectations, our liquidity could be adversely affected.